 The 1992 North Bethesda/Garrett Park Master Plan outlined an urban design framework to transform the Rockville Pike corridor into a series of pedestrian-friendly nodes centered on existing Metrorail Station areas: Twinbrook, White Flint, and Grosvenor-Strathmore.
-New development would be focused around these transit nodes "to establish balance between auto and transit access by designing for non-auto movement within walking distance to transit stops" and to transform an "auto-dominated market place that lacked legibility at the pedestrian level".
-Recommendations included establishing a distinctive image for each district increasing legibility; enhancing identity and create hierarchy; adding local streets to create interconnected local networks; and improving connectivity between districts by re-defining their edges as pedestrian-friendly zones.
+New development would be focused around these transit nodes "to establish balance between auto and transit access by designing for nonauto movement within walking distance to transit stops" and to transform an "autodominated market place that lacked legibility at the pedestrian level".
+Plan recommendations included establishing a distinctive image for each district increasing legibility; enhancing identity and creating hierarchy; adding local streets to create interconnected local networks; and improving connectivity between districts by re-defining their edges as pedestrian-friendly zones.